Nick-ODonoghue/leetcode/README.md

 ## Overview

 A repo to keep track of my leetcode challenge answers.
-I will be answering all challenges in JavaScript, Python and Ruby
+I will be answering all challenges in JavaScript and Python

 <br>